 HOW MUCH DOES IT COST TO GET MARRIED IN ICELAND IN 2026?
-A Complete Budget Breakdown+Useful Tips From a Local Photographer

-A lot of couples ask me the same burning question: how much does it cost to get married in Iceland?
+A lot of destination wedding couples ask me the same burning question: how much does it cost to get married in Iceland?
 It is usually hard to answer in one sentence, as it depends a lot on the kind of experience you want to have and the level of comfort or luxury you are going for.

 It’s no secret that Iceland is not really a “budget” destination, but it can definitely be affordable (especially if you get some tips and tricks from a local like me!).